Agent Pattern¶

 | Writer | WriterOutput |

-Draft, meta description, SEO title, slug |
+Draft, meta description, SEO title, slug, cited sources |

 | Factuality Checker | FactualityOutput |

-Passed, score, claims checked/verified/flagged, issues |
+Passed, score, claims checked/verified/flagged, issues with severity/location |

 | SEO Optimizer | SeoOutput |

-Passed, score, deterministic checks, LLM evaluation |
+Passed, score, deterministic checks (SeoCheckResult), LLM evaluation, suggested fixes |

 | Style Checker | StyleOutput |